Skip to main content

 curl http://localhost:8000/fact -H "x-lunar-host: catfact.ninja" -H "x-lunar-scheme: https"

-This will make a request to Lunar API Consumption Gateway on port 8000, which will forward the request to the upstream server catfact.ninja on port 443, at the path /fact (this is an API that returns the latest exchange rates).
+This will make a request to Lunar.dev API Consumption Gateway on port 8000, which will forward the request to the upstream server catfact.ninja on port 443, at the path /fact (this is an API that returns the latest exchange rates).

 The result should look something like this: